Labstat Blog

 With increasing regulatory controls on nicotine products, you may be wondering if synthetic nicotine is a viable option for your products and how it’s regulated.
 This article looks at synthetic nicotine vs natural nicotine, its origins, and its regulation in Canada.

-While a new wave of synthetic nicotine products is emerging, a quick search reveals it’s not something new.
-The tobacco industry had considered using synthetic nicotine in the 1960s but abandoned efforts then due to high costs and insufficient purities.
+While a new wave of synthetic nicotine products is just emerging, a quick search reveals it’s not something new.
+The tobacco industry had already considered using SN in the 1960s but abandoned the efforts due to high costs and insufficient purities.

-But, due to the changing landscape and the evolution of electronic nicotine delivery systems, there seems to be a renewed interest in synthetic nicotine as companies seek new, less expensive, and safer ways to create nicotine-containing products.
+But due to the changing laws and the evolution of electronic nicotine delivery systems, there seems to be a renewed interest in synthetic nicotine as companies seek new, cheaper and safer ways to create consistent products.

 What Is Synthetic Nicotine?